lucieyarish/javascriptmas-scrimba/README.md

 - Build a CSS animation of a progress bar filling to 100%.
 The animation should run continuously, with a small pause when the bar is filled 100%
 - The progress bar begins with 1 color, turns to the 2nd color at 50% full, and to the 3rd color when complete
 - Use CSS only

+## Day 9: Animated Progress Bar

+- When a user hits submit, dialogModal should be hidden.
+- Use the inputted text to generate an image for the e-card using an AI model.
+Make sure the image is square.
+- Render the image to imageContainer.

+The solution to Day 4 is available here as Scrim: https://scrimba.com/scrim/co9fc449f9072d453490e145e